BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 * Understanding more about how Github works with Git LFS
   * Portions of the working timeline have been cut due to having an inaccessable project
+* Working with item management for puzzles
+  * Linking each instance of a spawning actor with a set amount of sub actors (tree instances spawning a set amount of apples each)

 ### Next Time
 > - Outline what you would do differently if you were to undertake a similar project again.